raghunandanbhat/raghunandanbhat.github.io/content/_index.md

 +++
 # Raghunandan Bhat

-I'm Raghunandan Bhat, Software Developer working on database systems and a part-time beekeeper.
+I'm a Software Engineer working on database systems.

-I try to build simple things.
-I like Databases, Distributed Systems, Open Source Software and a little bit of Machine Learning.
+I like all kinds of Databases, Distributed Systems, Open Source Software and a little bit of Machine Learning.
+When I'm not writing code, I'm usually watching F1 or messing around with beekeeping.

 Sometimes I write here, checkout [blog](/blog).